metisvela/sailtrack-module/README.md

 The SailTrack Module library carries out the minimum tasks required by every module of the SailTrack system, such as:

-- The WiFi connection routine
+* The WiFi connection routine.
-- The connection to the MQTT broker
+* The connection to the MQTT broker.
-- The publication of status messages
+* The publication of status messages.

 Moreover, the library offers all the required methods to send correctly formatted messages and to subscribe to network topics.

 ## Installation